dotlang/language/doc/RFE.md

 T := int
 ```
 You must use a named type for generic type replacement: `/core/Stack[MyCustomer]`
+**Summary**:
+1. No change in defining a module.
+Remove `[T]` notation for type or bindings.
+2. module file name can have `[S,T,U,...]` suffix with types with the same name defined inside the module.
+If not, compiler will give error.
+3. When importing that module you can either import `my_module[T]` or `my_module[int]`.
+Where `int` can be replaced with any primitive type, named type or any type defined inside an available struct.
+`IntStackModule := $"/core/Stack[int]"`
+`IntStackType := IntStackModule.Stack`

-? - Can we treat a module similar to a class?
+N - Can we treat a module similar to a class?
 `&Car := "/data/std/CarModel"`
 `cc: &Car.Car := &Car.createCar(1)`
 Can we use a different naming and replace `&A.` with something simpler?